 The premise underlying evaluation in this class is that some people prefer more assignments worth less, and some prefer fewer assignments worth more.
 In this class, you can select the number of assignments that works best for you.
-The bare minimum is that everyone has to write the research paper and the final exam.
-But you also have the choice of adding on one or two smaller quizzes, and one or two smaller essays.
+The bare minimum is that everyone has to write the final paper and the final exam.
+But you also have the choice of adding on smaller quizzes, and/or a smaller essay.
 If you do not do these assignments, their value will be added on the final paper/exam.
 Details for each assignment will be posted on Brightspace.